tompollard/omopetl/README.md

 7. Default Values: Assign a default value to a column when the source column is missing or null.

-    Example: Assigning a default concept ID for missing admission_type.
+    Example: Assigning a default concept ID to `visit_concept_id` when missing.

 ```
 - target_column: visit_concept_id